haje01/forword/README.md

 - [English](#english)
 - [한국어](#한국어)

-<a name="english"></a>
+<a name="English"></a>
 ## English

 ## Introduction
-Forword is a simple library designed for quickly searching banned words in text messages.
-It reads a banned words .csv file and efficiently identifies banned words in a given text message.
-The library is available for various programming languages.
+forword is a simple library for quickly searching forbidden words in text messages.
+It reads forbidden words from a .csv file and quickly finds them in given text messages.
+It is provided as a library for various programming languages.

 ### Key Features
-- Load text files with registered banned words
+- Loading text files containing forbidden words
-- Fast search for banned words in a given text
+- High-speed search for forbidden words in given text
-- Ability to search for banned words even if they contain spaces or symbols
+- Ability to detect forbidden words even when they contain spaces or symbols
-- Replace detected banned words
+- Function to replace detected forbidden words
-- Multilingual support (UTF-8)
+- Multi-language support (UTF-8)

 ### Supported Languages

-The following languages and scripts are supported.
-For all supported languages, accented characters are normalized to their base characters, and case is ignored.
+The following languages and characters are supported.
+For all supported languages, accented characters are normalized to basic characters, and the search is case-insensitive.

 - **Latin-based:**
   - English